-- Chiropractic analysis, diagnosis and adjustment of spinal subluxations and spinal misalignments. - Adjustment of any bones and tissues related to the spinal condition requiring chiropractic services. - Rehabilitative exercise related to spinal subluxations or spinal misalignments. - X-rays of the spine.
+- Coverage for: - Chiropractic analysis, diagnosis and adjustment of spinal subluxations and spinal misalignments. - Adjustment of any bones and tissues related to the spinal condition requiring chiropractic services. - Rehabilitative exercise related to spinal subluxations or spinal misalignments. - X-rays of the spine.

-Benefits for chiropractic services are limited to a maximum of 30 visits per calendar year.

-- Any chiropractic service not related to the spine. - Any service not included in the scope of services defined in the Michigan Public Health Code, Chapter 333, Part 164. - Supplements, drugs, medical equipment, or supplies dispensed by or prescribed by a chiropractic provider. - Laboratory services. - Consultations. - Rehabilitative exercise not related to spinal subluxations or spinal misalignments. - Fracture care. - Nutritional advice.
+- Benefits for chiropractic services are limited to a maximum of 30 visits per calendar year. - The Plan does not cover: - Any chiropractic service not related to the spine. - Any service not included in the scope of services defined in the Michigan Public Health Code, Chapter 333, Part 164. - Supplements, drugs, medical equipment, or supplies dispensed by or prescribed by a chiropractic provider. - Laboratory services. - Consultations. - Rehabilitative exercise not related to spinal subluxations or spinal misalignments. - Fracture care. - Nutritional advice.